WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step5-Keeping-score/README2.md

 ### Displaying the score

-Many games can be controlled simply by using the mouse, without needing to go to the keyboard at all.
-We can make a few changes to the code so far so that the player can choose Rock, Paper or Scissors (and whether to play again), simply by clicking on parts of the screen.
+In this version of the game we use the keyboard to select our hand shape and say whether we want to play again, but many games can be controlled simply by using the mouse, without needing to go to the keyboard at all.
+We can make a few changes to the code so far so that you can choose Rock, Paper or Scissors (and whether to play again), simply by clicking on parts of the screen.
 That is in the next step.

 [Go to Step 6 - Controlling the game using just the mouse](../Step6-Mouse-control)